syncfusion-content/ej2-navigations-docs/ej2-javascript/ribbon/ts/items.md

 {% previewsample "page.domainurl/code-snippet/ribbon/colorPickerValue" %}

-### Groupbutton
+### Groupbutton items

-You can render the built-in group button Ribbon item by setting the [type]() property to `GroupButton`.
-You can also customize the group button through [RibbonGroupButtonSettingsModel](), which provides options such as `selection` and `items`.
+You can render the built-in groupButton Ribbon item by setting the `type` property to `GroupButton`.
+You can also customize the groupButton item using the `RibbonGroupButtonSettingsModel`, which provides options such as `selection` and `items`.

-#### Groupbutton items
+#### Items

-You can render the group button items by using [items] property.
-You can also customize the group button items through [RibbonGroupButtonItemModel], which provides options such as `content`, `iconCss`, `selected` and more.
+You can render the groupButton items by using `items` property.
+You can also customize the groupButton items through `RibbonGroupButtonItemModel`, which provides options such as `content`, `iconCss`, `selected` and more.

 #### Single selection

-When set [selection] property to `Single`," the ribbon group button permits users to choose only one option at a time.
-Clicking on a different option will deselect the previously selected one.
+You can set the `selection` parameter value as `RibbonGroupButtonSelection.Single` to choose only one item at a time.
+It automatically deselects the previous choice when a different item is clicked.

 {% tabs %}
 {% highlight ts tabtitle="index.ts" %}